geonmo/htcondorce_on_vagrant/README.md

 end
 ```
 The code is written to automatically recognize the test user's public key and to write node IP information to the /etc/hosts file.
 Therefore, it is safe to modify the code directly or do the installation part separately.
 Please, see the https://github.com/geonmo/desktop_vagrant.git for detail.

+## Limitation
+The provided scripts do not fit into the production environment in many ways.
+Completion of this part, please modify it for individual sites.